Taisuke Ono: Early life and education

-Deputy Governor of Kumamoto
+Vice Governor of Kumamoto

 As Kabashima ran for governor of Kunamoto in 2008, Ono, who had been a student under him, signed up to assist his former teacher.
 After Kabashima won the election, Ono became the prefecture's policy coordinating advisor.

-Four years later, at the age of 38, Ono was appointed to be one of the two Deputy Governors of the prefecture, making him the youngest deputy governor in the country.
-In 2016, he was re-appointed as Deputy Governor by the prefectural assembly after a personnel proposal.
+Four years later, at the age of 38, Ono was appointed to be one of the two Vice Governors of the prefecture, making him the youngest vice governor in the country.
+In 2016, he was re-appointed as vice governor by the prefectural assembly after a personnel proposal.
 He chaired a conference dedicated to the recovery of tourism in the prefecture later that year following the 2016 Kumamoto earthquakes.
 Following the end of his second four year term, Ono had initially planned to attempt to receive a third term as deputy.
 After Governor Kabashima told him to look for other ways to make use of his political experience, however, he decided against it.

 2020 Tokyo gubernatorial election

 On 2 June 2020, he held a press conference in a hotel in Kumamoto, announcing that he would run in the 2020 Tokyo gubernatorial election.
 On 7 June, he met with Japan Innovation Party leaders Ichirō Matsui and Nobuyuki Baba, with Hirofumi Yanagase also being in attendance.
 Ono requested a recommendation from Matsui and Baba to run, and received one, with Matsui reportedly encouraging Ono to seek the office.
-A day later, he formally resigned from his role as Deputy Governor.
+A day later, he formally resigned from his role as Vice Governor.